makersacademy/student-directory/09_adding_interactive_menu.md

 end
 ````

-We already have methods for inputting the students and showing them, so we can reuse them here.
+We already have methods for inputting the students and showing them, so we can move them here.

 ````ruby
 #3. do what the user has asked